ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 This is from a paper on path integrals, particular kinds and strange particles.
 So it is a typology of different kinds of Markov blankets and different kinds of particles.
 So something like a rock, it still has a Markov blanket, but its Markov blanket is not partitioned into sensory and active states.
-There are no states that have this property that active states have that they affect the external world that are not affected by it.
+There are no states that have this property that active states have that they affect the external world that are not affected by it in return.
-In return.
 A rock just has sensory states.
 If I kick a rock, unless it's radioactive, it's not going to act on me.
 It only has the inference part of active inference.